Gravity7 Conversational AI

 We learned from social media and social platforms that social technologies have social consequences.
 That the changes wrought by mediation of interaction and communication, of presence and of relationships, cause downstream impacts.
 Generative AI will do the same, and while not yet being a social engine, will soon disrupt and possibly corrode social and knowledge platforms profoundly.
 As we adapt to AI's "cognitive" abilities, we will have to reconfigure many forms of knowledge and creative work.
 Design can and should play a role here.
 But we will need new concepts.

-The developer community is busy and AI continues to evolve at a dizzying pace.
 I have now read possibly three thousand AI whitepapers, focusing on conversational AI, question-answer systems, recommender systems, personalization, personas, psychology and AI, agents, reasoning, domain-specific AI, reinforcement learning, mechinterp, and more.
+More recently (now that tools have matured), I've moved my Obsidian vault of whitepapers online.
+You can browse excerpts there, using research topics and questions that serve as a layer connecting related papers.

 Featured